louismitc/fern_portfolio/pages/about.md

 Youth movements and non-profits are my strength.
 I’ve worked extensively with digital communications in youth climate groups such as School Strike 4 Climate and Fridays For Future, and other non-profits such as Climate Live.

 Video and content that makes people engage and feel something is my passion.
-Wether that be a launch video, a campaign announcement, or just a general video to share an update to your supporters, I’m skilled at making sure that you can get that message out to the people who need to see it.
+Whether that be a launch video, a campaign announcement, or just a general video to share an update to your supporters, I’m skilled at making sure that you can get that message out to the people who need to see it.
 I can help in any stage of the process - wether that be planning, scripting, production, editing, or campaigning, I’m keen to help.

 #### skills